An Adaptive Stochastic Sequential Quadratic Programming with Differentiable Exact Augmented Lagrangians: Abstract

 \section{Abstract}

-We consider the problem of solving nonlinear optimization programs with stochastic objective and deterministic equality constraints.
-We assume for the objective that the function evaluation, the gradient, and the Hessian are inaccessible, while one can compute their stochastic estimates by, for example, subsampling.
+We consider solving nonlinear optimization problems with stochastic objective and deterministic equality constraints.
+We assume for the objective that its evaluation, gradient, and Hessian are inaccessible, while one can~compute their stochastic estimates by, for example, subsampling.
 We propose a stochastic algorithm based on sequential quadratic programming (SQP) that uses a differentiable exact augmented Lagrangian as the merit function.
-To motivate our algorithm, we revisit an old SQP method \citep{Lucidi1990Recursive} developed for deterministic programs.
-We simplify that method and derive an adaptive SQP, which serves as the skeleton of our stochastic algorithm.
-Based on the derived algorithm, we then propose a non-adaptive SQP for optimizing stochastic objectives, where the gradient and the Hessian are replaced by stochastic estimates but the stepsize is deterministic and prespecified.
-Finally, we incorporate a recent stochastic line search procedure \citep{Paquette2020Stochastic} into our non-adaptive stochastic SQP to arrive at an adaptive stochastic SQP.
-To our knowledge, the proposed algorithm is the first stochastic SQP that allows a line search procedure and the first stochastic line search procedure that allows the constraints.
-The global convergence for all proposed SQP methods is established, while numerical experiments on nonlinear problems in the CUTEst test set demonstrate the superiority of the proposed algorithm.
+To motivate our algorithm design, we first revisit and simplify an old SQP method~\citep{Lucidi1990Recursive} developed for solving deterministic problems, which serves as the skeleton of~our stochastic algorithm.
+Based on the simplified deterministic algorithm, we then propose a non-adaptive SQP for dealing with stochastic objective, where the gradient and Hessian are replaced by stochastic estimates but the stepsizes are deterministic and prespecified.
+Finally, we incorporate a recent stochastic line search procedure \citep{Paquette2020Stochastic} into the non-adaptive stochastic SQP to adaptively~select the random stepsizes, which leads to an adaptive~stochastic SQP.
+The~global ``almost sure" convergence for both non-adaptive and adaptive SQP methods is established.
+Numerical experiments on nonlinear problems in CUTEst test set demonstrate the superiority of the adaptive algorithm.